-The Suburban Rail Loop proposed by the Victorian Government would see a circa 90 kilometre rail loop of the Melbourne metropolitan area, connecting to every major rail line from the Frankston Line to the Werribee Line via Melbourne Airport.
+The Suburban Rail Loop (SRL) proposed by the Victorian Government would see a circa 90 kilometre rail loop of the Melbourne metropolitan area, connecting to every major rail line from the Frankston Line to the Werribee Line via Melbourne Airport.

-The 15 proposed stations include: Cheltenham, Clayton, Monash, Glen Waverley, Burwood, Box Hill, Doncaster, Heidelberg, Bundoora, Reservoir, Fawkner, Broadmeadows, Melbourne Airport, Sunshine and Werribee.
+The precincts to be connected by SRL include: Cheltenham, Clayton, Monash, Glen Waverley, Burwood, Box Hill, Doncaster, Heidelberg, Bundoora, Reservoir, Fawkner, Broadmeadows, Melbourne Airport, Sunshine and Werribee.

 Given the scale of the Loop, construction is to be staged over several decades, with the south-east and north-west sections to be constructed first.
 The north-west section will be constructed as part of the Melbourne Airport Rail Link (MARL).

-It's expected that the south-east and north-east sections will be fully underground and have a preliminary costing in the range of $30-$50 billion.
-The north-west and south-west sections may use a mix of above ground and underground rail, with north-west costed at $8-$13 billion as part of MARL.
+The south-east and north-east sections have a preliminary costing in the range of $30-$50 billion.
+The north-west has been costed at $8-$13 billion as part of MARL.
 South-west has not been costed but will be constructed in sections over a period of decades.
 The SRL is expected to use a mix of above and below ground rail across the four sections.

 Exact station locations, route alignment, rolling stock and staging will be confirmed through the business case process.
-A strategic assessment of the Loop has been conducted by Development Victoria in conjunction with Rail Projects Victoria.
+A strategic assessment of the Loop has been conducted by Development Victoria in conjunction with Rail Projects Victoria (RPV).

 The south-east section from Cheltenham to Box Hill is stage one of SRL.
-It is proposed to include new interchanges with the Frankston, Cranbourne-Pakenham, Glen Waverley and Belgrave-Lilydale lines at Cheltenham, Clayton, Glen Waverly and Box Hill respectively, plus new stations at Monash and Burwood.
+It is proposed to include new interchanges with the Frankston, Cranbourne-Pakenham, Glen Waverley and Belgrave-Lilydale Lines.

-The Victorian Government has indicated, pending their re-election at the 2018 State election, that business case development, detailed design and community consultation will commence in 2019 to allow procurement to commence in 2020 and construction to begin in 2022.
-The Government will invest $300 million towards completing the business case, design and pre-construction works if re-elected.
+The Victorian Government indicated in the lead up to the 2018 State election, that business case development, detailed design and community consultation would commence in 2019 to allow procurement to commence in 2020 and initial works to begin in 2022.

 According to the Victorian Government, State and Commonwealth government funding along with private sector contributions and value capture will be required to fund the project.